Randolio/randol_billing/README.md

 Player commission for billing also optionally supported with a percent cut defined in the config.

-Requirements are ox_lib and ox_target/qb-target.
+Requirements are ox_lib, ox_target/qb-target.

+**Note**: If you get an error for nil value (global GetActivePlayers), make sure your ox lib is up to date and contains the GetActivePlayers() function in the init.lua.

 # Showcase